looselytyped/gitanjali-aref-wedding-plans/dinner.md

 ## Second course

-* Baked kabocha squash with sunflower-walnut stuffing served with roasted cauliflower and potatoes
+* Baked kabocha squash with herbed ciabatta stuffing served with roasted cauliflower and potatoes

 **or**